Sagar231/java-script-prac/README.md

 # java-script-prac

 Practice for java script
-with many different projects including CSS3 and HTML
+with many different projects including CSS and HTML